-Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.
+Includes four subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.

-The service is a restraint-free environment.
+The service is a restraint free environment.
 This is supported by the governing body, policies and procedures.
-There was one resident using restraint at the time of audit.
+There were no residents using restraint at the time of audit.

 Comprehensive processes are in place should restraint be required.
-Staff interviewed demonstrated a sound knowledge and understanding of a restraint-free service.
+Staff interviewed demonstrated a sound knowledge and understanding of a restraint free service.